Cdc6

+Humans have only one gene coding for a Cdc6 protein: CDC6.

 Function

 CDC6 is an ATP binding protein and a member of the pre-replicative complex (pre-RC) together with the origin recognition complex (ORC), Cdt1 and the MCM complex (containing MCM2-7p).
 CDC6 assembles after ORC in an ATP dependent manner and is required for loading MCM proteins onto the DNA.
 Reconstruction of electron microscope images showed that the ORC-CDC6 complex forms a ring-shaped structure with similar dimensions to those of ring-shaped MCM helicase.
 A near-atomic resolution model of the entire ORC-Cdc6-Cdt1-Mcm2-7 (OCCM) complex with DNA was assembled from EM data in 2017.

 It is thought that the CDC6-Cdt1 complex uses ATP hydrolysis to thread DNA through the central hole of the MCM doughnut.
 Mutations in the binding motif of CDC6 strongly suggest that ATP binding and hydrolysis is essential for its function.
 The minimal requirement for DNA binding has been mapped within its 47-amino acid sequence.
 Furthermore, Cdc6 indirectly inhibits activation of the p34cdc2/CDC28 M phase kinase, thus nuclear division is suppressed.